-In the prior year, the Company's primary exposure to credit risk arose from the amounts due from intermediate holding company and related companies.
+In the prior year, the Company's primary exposure to credit risk arose from the amounts due from intermediate holding company.
 These balances were not past due.
 As at reporting date, no significant credit risk arises.
 Management has a credit policy in place and the exposure to credit risk is monitored on an ongoing basis.